 Only bus master can generate START (S) and STOP (P) bits a unique signals combination.

 START bit reception by an I2C slave device resets its internal bus logic.
 This can be done at any time, so if anything goes wrong even in the middle of communication you can force a restart.

-START and STOP bits defined as falling or rising edge on the data line while the clock line is kept high.
+START and STOP bits are defined as falling or rising edge on the data line while the clock line is kept high.

 To generate START, STOP or any data signal/bit, the data line (SDA) is used.
 It can only be done, when the clock is low, it must not change while the clock (SCL) is high.

 I2C protocol has an acknowledgement feature which is not present in SPI.
 Due to this acknowledge system by the receiver, the sender knows whether data is accepted by the receiver or not.
 So we can say I2C is much better in a noisy environment.

 Either the master or slave generates the acknowledge data bit, depending upon the direction of data transmission.
 For the master writing to a slave (W), acknowledge bit is generated by the slave, while master receiving (R) data from a slave, master generates the acknowledge bit.

 Now there are 3 terms Acknowledge, No Acknowledge and Not Acknowledge (NACK)